numba/numba/docs/source/numpy_support.rst

 ==============  =============  ===========
     UFUNC                  MODE
 --------------  --------------------------
     name         python-mode    no-python
 ==============  =============  ===========
- isreal              No           No
+ isreal**            No           No
- iscomplex           No           No
+ iscomplex**         No           No
- isfinite            No           No
+ isfinite            Yes          No
- isinf               No           No
+ isinf               Yes          No
- isnan               No           No
+ isnan               Yes          No
- signbit             No           No
+ signbit             Yes          No
- copysign            Yes          No
+ copysign            Yes          Yes
- nextafter           No           No
+ nextafter           Yes          No
- modf                No           No
+ modf                Yes          No
  ldexp               Yes*         No
- frexp               No           No
+ frexp               Yes          No
- fmod                No           No
+ fmod                Yes          No
  floor               Yes          Yes
  ceil                Yes          Yes
  trunc               Yes          Yes
 ==============  =============  ===========

 \* not supported on windows 32 bit
+\** not an ufunc